trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 Eventually we gathered in the office of the finance lady, who was still waiting on some mysterious call-back from corporate.
 Approval?
 Nothing yet.
 Enough!
 We got up to leave.
-(Gene first, then Marilyn and I followed.)
+(Gene first, then Marilyn and me.)
 "Wait! wait!
 He's answering now."

 ## He'll Rise First